 From a geological perspective, there are still large global quantities of all energy resources except conventional oil.
 Oil and gas reserves (economically recoverable deposits) have grown slightly despite an increase in production.
 In terms of the exploitable energy content, coal with its vast global quantities is the dominant energy source.

-Although there are still very large deposits of energy resources around the world, there is no doubting their finite size.
-Fossil fuels therefore have to serve as a bridge-energy to safeguard the transition to an energy supply system based on renewable energy sources.
+Although there are still large global deposits of energy resources, they are indisputably finite.
+Fossil sources of energy thus serve as a bridging energy to safeguard the transition to an energy supply based on renewable sources of energy.

-By carrying out its own scientific research and analyses, BGR improves the understanding of this scientific field of endeavour, and makes a contribution in this way to safeguarding Germany's supplies of energy resources.
-BGR is currently involved in the "NiKo" project (which stands for non-conventional hydrocarbons) which investigates the potential of shale gas and light tight oil in Germany.
-The study will provide information for a reliable estimate of the domestic resources of non-conventional oil and gas fields.
-Because of general concerns about the potential risks involved with the exploration and development of shale gas deposits in particular, the project which is scheduled for completion in 2015 also looks at aspects involving production technology, sustainable use, and environmental compatibility.
+With its own scientific research and analyses, BGR is helping to gain new findings, thus contributing to safeguarding Germany's supply with energy resources.
+In its "NiKo" project (NiKo is short for "nicht-konventionelle Kohlenwasserstoffe", unconventional hydrocarbons), BGR is studying the potential of shale gas and tight oil in Germany.
+The study will provide data to permit a reliable estimate of the domestic resources of unconventional oil and gas deposits.
+In view of the concern regarding the possible risks associated with the exploration and development particularly of shale gas deposits, the project, which is scheduled to run until mid-2015, is also addressing aspects of extraction technology, sustainable use, and environmental compatibility.

 BGR is a member of the "Energy for Germany" working group of the World Energy Council (WEC).

 Further Information on Energy Resources:

 - Energy Study 2014.
 Reserves, Resources and Availability of Energy Resources (PDF, 24 MB)